hotspotty/documentation/docs/getting-started/time-travel.md

 # Time travel and area analytics

-Time travel tool is here to illustrate how hotspot poppulation changed in any given area over time.
-Increase in hotspots in an area will affec reward scaling and thus HNT earning potential.
-Too many hotspots in a hexagon in any resolution will have a detrimental effect on the earnings of hotspots in the area.
+Time travel tool is here to illustrate how hotspot population changed in any given area over time.
+Increase in hotspots in an area will affect reward scaling and thus HNT earning potential per hotspot.
+Too many hotspots in a hexagon in any resolution will have a detrimental effect on the earnings of every hotspot in the area.

+Every hotspot owner should be aware how quickly the hotspot population changes in an area.
+As soon as an area is too densely populated with hotspots the HNT earnings drop dramatically for all hotspots in the area.

+A good illustrative example of this happened in Lisbon over the 2021.

 From Map navigate to Time travel in the bottom right corner.